PeterCamilleri/CX16/vm/sweet_16.md

 take full advantage of all of these over the course of time.
 And one last note, don't ask about the miserable, terse, confusing labels.
 Just don't!

-## Usage
+## Co-Virtual Machine

-I call Sweet-16 a co-virtual machine because it is intended to be used embedded in native 6502 code.
+I call Sweet-16 a co-virtual machine (CVM) because it is intended to be used embedded in native 6502 code.
 The classic (with updated syntax) example of this from way back is: